10 Key Factors That Determine the Price of Silver

 Before the growth of digital photography, silver was a popular element in film photography due to its ability to reflect light.
 As film photography declined, film became a large source of scrap silver.

-Silver scrap can also come from old coins, jewelry and silver tableware.
-When silver hits a huge price spike — like it did during the 1970s and again in 2010 and 2011 — people are encouraged to melt down and repurpose silver scrap.
+Silver scrap can also come from old coins, jewelry and silverware.
+When silver hits a huge price spike (like it did during the 1970s and again in 2011) people are encouraged to melt down and repurpose silver scrap.
 This increases supply and stabilizes the silver price.

 When is the best time to buy silver?